evelyn-mendes/Projects-java/Projetos-Pequenos/src/com/evelyn/projects/calculadora/README.md

 - `src`: the folder to maintain sources.
 - `lib`: the folder to maintain dependencies.

-Meanwhile, the compiled output files will be generate in the `bin` folder by default.
+Meanwhile, the compiled output files will be generated in the `bin` folder by default.

 > If you want to customize the folder, open `.vscode/settings.json` and update the related settings there.